Cigar Tips for Beginners

 Many people are interested in learning about cigars.
 While cigars are a form of art, selecting the wrong cigar can ruin your entire experience.
 Therefore, Frontline Cigars has composed a list of recommendations for individuals wanting to smoke cigars.
-Checkout our large selection of cigar samplers and cigars for beginners and remember, a portion of every purchase is donated directly to a 501c3 organization, dedicated to those who serve.
+Checkout our large selection of cigar samplers and cigars for beginners.

 - For your first experience, we recommend selecting a mild cigar.
 Cigars come in different strengths and beginning with a strong cigar could ruin your entire experience.
 However, starting with a mild cigar, will allow you to enjoy the flavor profile cigars offer.
 While you can always try full-bodied cigars or flavored cigars later, beginning with a mild cigar will help you learn the basics of cigar smoking.
 At Frontline Cigar, we offer a mild cigar in the form of the Blue Line Cigar.

 - Consider what your drinking while smoking the cigar.
 Pairing cigars with drinks is truly an art.
 However, if done incorrectly, your drink could minimize the flavor and aroma of your cigar.
 At Frontline Cigars, we recommend pairing our cigars with coffee, water, whisky, scotch or tea.
 While individuals will come to develop their own preferences about cigar pairings overtime, starting with a beverage that enhances your cigar’s flavor will create the optimal cigar smoking experience for beginners.